 From July 7-11, 2025, I joined a weeklong professional development workshop for interpreters.
 Topics covered included discourse mapping, ASL-to-English interpreting, numbers in interpreting, and the use of constructed action.

 Completed Human Subjects Protections Course, Group 1 Investigators Conducting Social and Behavioral Science Research (SBR) at Clemson University.
-Learned how to ethically conduct human subjects research.
+I learned how to ethically conduct human subjects research.
+Topics covered include research with human subjects, international research, ethics, informed consent, research with prisoners, and research in educational settings.

 Took and successfully passed the EIPA Written Test containing sections on child and language development, culture, education, English, interpreting, linguistics, literacy and tutoring, professionalism, and technology.

-Score pending.
+Score: 3.6.
 For the assessment, I interpreted three separate classroom stimuli from English into ASL.
 I also interpreted a child's ASL interview into English.
+I was scored based on EIPA competencies for voice-to-sign, sign-to-voice, vocabulary, and overall factors.

-For my senior year, I joined the Frontlines and Sidelines CI team.
+For my senior year, I joined the Frontlines and Sidelines creative inquiry (CI) team.
+The research focuses on the relationship between student-athlete identity and NIL deals under the supervision of a Clemson professor and graduate student.
 In the fall, I found articles and conducted literature reviews on student-athlete identity and the relationship between gig work and identity.
 I also participated in brainstorming sessions to practice finding the key points of journal articles and relating these findings to the project's overarching research question.
 Finally, I wrote rough drafts for the literature review section of a future article that will be submitted to a journal.

-In the spring, I shifted into thematic analysis for our study.
-I read and analyzed transcripts individually and as a group.
+In the spring, I shifted into thematic analysis for the CI's study.
+I read and analyzed interview transcripts individually and then analyzed them again as a part of the research group.
+In addition, I helped conduct thematic mapping of the study's most important concepts and format data tables for our poster presentation.
 I also helped present the team's research at Clemson's FOCI conference.

 I was nominated and received the prestigious title of Davenport Scholar for my contributions as a student researcher in the Clemson Psychology Department and my academic achievements.